 The skins completely broke down during the cooking process into a deliciously sweet jam.
 The skins also contain a lot of pectin, which helps the jam gel.

 So here’s my advice: leave the skin on the plums.
 Even if you don’t like plum skin, you won’t be able to tell!
+When cutting plums, ensure you have firm skins and avoid overripe plums.
 Plus, this will save you SO much time and energy!
 It’s a win-win!

 Tips: Easy Plum Jam Recipe